gwtproject/gwt-site/src/main/markdown/doc/latest/polymer-tutorial/widgets-applogic.md

           </p:PaperDialog>
         </g:HTMLPanel>

-     _**Tip**: You can use widget attributes to quick define certain actions like `entryAnimation='fade-in-animation'`._
+     _**Tip**: You can use attributes to quickly define certain polymer actions such as `entry-animation='fade-in-animation'`._

-     _**Note**: When there are attributes in the component no mapped to a java method, you can use the `attributes` key, like we do in the `Cancel` and `OK` buttons.
-Visit [paper-dialog page](https://elements.polymer-project.org/elements/paper-dialog) and pay attention to behaviors in the API Reference section for additional details_
+     _**Note**: When there are attributes in the component no mapped to a Java method, you can use the `attributes` key, like we do in the `Cancel` and `OK` buttons.
+Visit [paper-dialog page](https://elements.polymer-project.org/elements/paper-dialog) page and check out API Reference section for more information_

-2. Add all fields we already defined in the `Main.ui.xml` file to the `Main.java` class.
+2. Add all the fields defined in the `Main.ui.xml` file to the `Main.java` class.

         @UiField PaperDrawerPanel drawerPanel;
         @UiField HTMLPanel content;